San Antonio–San Diego Mail Line: Stagecoach Road from Carrizo Creek Station to San Diego

-Record of the San Antonio to San Diego route
+Record of the San Antonio-to-San Diego route

 On July 9, 1857, 17 days after Birch concluded his contract, the first mail left San Antonio and was carried on horseback, arriving at San Diego from San Antonio in 53 days.
 The second mail, which left San Antonio July 24, was sent by coach and arrived in San Diego 38 days later.
 The average rate of travel over the route was about 40 mi a day.

-Following the death of Birch at sea before the first mails reached their destinations, his contract was transferred to George H. Giddings and R. E. Doyle.
+Following the death of Birch at sea before the first mail reached its destination, his contract was transferred to George H. Giddings and R. E. Doyle.
 Woods was retained as superintendent with company headquarters in New York.
 Only about 40 trips were ever made over the entire route before the service was curtailed.

 Supplanted by the Butterfield Overland Mail

 On September 20, 1858, the Butterfield Overland Mail Company began operating their stageline over the road, and using the station sites pioneered by Birch and Woods from El Paso, Texas, to Warner's Ranch, California.
-The San Antonio-San Diego Line was not absorbed by the Butterfield line but on December 1, 1858, the portion of the route between El Paso and Fort Yuma was cut from the service because it duplicated the service of the Butterfield Butterfield Overland.
-The service from San Antonio to El Paso and from Fort Yuma to San Diego was improved from semi-monthly to weekly trips and its subsidy was increased.
+The San Antonio–San Diego Line was not absorbed by the Butterfield line but on December 1, 1858, the portion of the route between El Paso and Fort Yuma was cut from the service because it duplicated the service of the Butterfield Overland.
+The service from San Antonio to El Paso and from Fort Yuma to San Diego was upgraded from semi-monthly to weekly trips and its subsidy was increased.

-During the year 1860, the west end of the route from Fort Yuma to San Diego was ended, leaving nothing but the 367 mi portion from San Antonio to Camp Stockton which was put on a weekly basis.
+During 1860, the west end of the route from Fort Yuma to San Diego was ended, leaving nothing but the 367 mi portion from San Antonio to Camp Stockton which was put on a weekly basis.
 Between Camp Stockton and El Paso it was put on a weekly basis.
 The service was thus improved to a weekly basis all the way from New Orleans to San Francisco.